 Wednesday 27th March, 7 – 8.30 pm, Laois Arthouse, Stradbally

 For more details contact T: 057 8664033/13 E: firstname.lastname@example.org

 Curtain comes down on ‘Townscape’ exhibition

-After a nine-month tour,the Laois Arthouse will present the finale of the ‘Townscape’ exhibition, by Mary Burke, from January 15 to February 22.
-The event will be opened on Saturday, January 26 at 3pm, by Justice and Equality Minister Charles Flanagan.
-A short film about the exhibition will be screened, documenting local school children engaging with the exhibition under the direction of Curator,Jenny Papassotiriou and a keynote address by Professor Mary Corcoran.
-Refreshments will be served.
+After a nine-month tour,the Laois Arthouse hosted the finale of the ‘Townscape’ exhibition, by Mary Burke, from January 15 to February 22.
+The event was opened on Saturday, January 26 at 3pm, by Justice and Equality Minister Charles Flanagan.
+A short film about the exhibition was screened, documenting local school children engaging with the exhibition under the direction of Curator,Jenny Papassotiriou and a keynote address by Professor Mary Corcoran.

 ‘Townscape’ opened in the Dunamaise Arts Centre in March 2018, with a seminar ‘A Dialogue with Architecture: Reinterpreting the Irish Town.’
 It was exhibited over the summer at the Irish Architectural Archive, Merrion Square, Dublin 2, where a lunchtime series of talks ‘Town Talks’ took place.
 It then toured to Manyooth University and closed with a seminar at the library on the theme of the arts and community engagement.